Amy-Worth/how-github-works/README.md

 # how-github-works
-Learning the value of github and how to use it
+Learning the value of github and how to use it.
+Interested in understanding how github affects the financial and operating metrics used to measure software development.